kwant-project/kwant/doc/source/tutorial/tutorial6.rst

 .. image:: ../images/plot_graphene_sys1.*

-A much clearer plot can be obtained by using different colors for both sublattices, and by having different linewidths for different hoppings.
+A much clearer plot can be obtained by using different colors for both sublattices, and by having different line widths for different hoppings.
 This can be achieved by passing a function to the arguments of `~kwant.plotter.plot`, instead of a constant.
 For properties of sites, this must be a function taking one site as argument, for hoppings